mikaskard/mikaskard/README.md

-# Hi 👋, I'm Michail
+# Hi 👋, I'm Michael
 ## About Me

 I'm a Computer Science student with a good understanding of scripting.
 I enjoy working on software development and exploring new technologies!